cmuchina3/nba-stats-1947-present-curated/report/final_report.md

 This reduces technological dependency risk.

-## Versioning

-The repository is labeled Version 1.0.
-Future updates should follow semantic versioning to prevent citation ambiguity.
-Version control through GitHub preserves file history and provenance.

 ## Interpretive Preservation Risk

 A more significant long-term preservation concern is semantic drift.
 Statistical definitions in basketball have evolved over time (e.g., introduction of the three-point line, advanced metrics such as PER).
 Documentation is therefore essential to preserve interpretive context.